 You can, but it’s risky.
 If you’re seriously hurt by an uninsured driver, you may be stuck paying for everything yourself.

-Make Sure You’re Truly Covered
+How Can You Make Sure You’re Truly Covered?

 Don’t wait until a crash to find out your policy doesn’t protect you.
 Talk to your agent.
 Add the right coverage.
 And if you’ve been hurt in a crash, get legal help from someone who knows how to fight and win in Louisiana.

 At LJBLegal, we’ve helped many people across the state stand up to insurance companies and recover what they’re owed.
-If you have questions about your insurance, or need help after an accident, call us today at 985-240-9773.
+If you have questions about your insurance or need help after an accident, call us today at 985-240-9773.

 Your recovery matters.
 Let us help you protect it.